E1leenn/finalchallenge/README.md

 ## How to start Light Sensor operation

-Enter these lines of code into the terminal to start the Light Sensor program
+Enter these lines of code into the terminal to start the Light Sensor program.
+Do note that this code will work best with a speaker connected to the pi using the built-in 3.5mm jack.

 <br>